AMID Logo

 Should I Palletize My Boxes for Shipping Overseas?

-If you ship more than three to five boxes or smaller items from the USA abroad, you must palletize them.
+If you are sending more than three to five individual cartons or smaller items from the USA abroad, you must palletize them.

 Shipping a set of loose boxes internationally is not a safe option.
-Some cartons can be damaged, fall apart, or even be lost.
-Loose boxes are handled by hand, and there is no guarantee that they will be appropriately handled.
-Reliable carriers refuse to accept unpalletized cargo.
+Some packages may be damaged, fall apart, or be lost during transit.
+Unsecured items are handled by hand, and there is no guarantee that they will be appropriately protected.
+Reliable sea freight carriers refuse to accept unpalletized cargo.

-Forklifts efficiently manage palletized cargo during international transportation from the U.S., preventing damage and loss of goods.
+Forklifts efficiently manage palletized units during international transportation from the U.S., preventing damage and loss of goods.

 A skid prepared for shipping internationally

-You can palletize cargo or request that an ocean freight carrier palletize your boxes at their freight terminal (CFS).
-Palletizing at CFS should cost you about $35 to $50 per skid, including the cost of the certified pallet.
-Please remember that the more accurately your items fit into skids, the less "dead cargo volume" affects your international shipping cost.
+You can palletize the cargo manually or request that an ocean freight carrier secure your boxes at their freight terminal (CFS).
+Palletizing at a loading CFS should cost $35 to $50 per skid, including a heat-treated, certified pallet.
+Please remember that the more accurately your items fit into skids, the less "dead cargo volume" affects your total international shipping cost.
 Refer to the guidance for shipping pallets from the U.S. overseas.

-The dimension of the standard U.S. pallet used in international cargo transportation from the USA is 48" x 40" x 6" (or 1.2m x 1.0m x 0.15m).
-Cargo is stacked on pallets and shrink-wrapped by a plastic film called "pallets" or "skids."
+The dimensions of the standard U.S. pallet used in international cargo transportation from the USA are 48" x 40" x 6" (or 1.2m x 1.0m x 0.15m).
+Cargo is stacked on bases and shrink-wrapped with plastic film to create "pallets" or "skids."

-Although standard-sized pallets are most commonly used in international cargo transportation, various pallets of different sizes and forms are also available.
-Pallets must be strong enough to hold the loads, accessible for forklifts, and fit into 40-foot sea freight containers.
+Although standard-sized platforms are most commonly used in global logistics, various pallet sizes and shapes are also available.
+Shipping skids must be strong enough to hold the loads, accessible for forklifts, and fit into 40-foot sea freight containers.
 Items exceeding 72" are considered oversized and subject to surcharges.

-Suppose you request an ocean freight carrier's terminal (CFS) to palletize your boxes or smaller units.
+Suppose you request an ocean freight carrier's terminal (CFS) to palletize your inventory or smaller units.
 In that case, the CFS will appropriately stack the cargo on certified ISPM15 pallets and shrink-wrap it.
-Each pallet will carry as many shipping items as it can combine.
+Each palletized unit will carry as many shipping items as it can combine.

-If you palletize your cargo on your own, then follow these rules:
+If you palletize your cargo on your own, then follow these LCL shipping rules:

 • It is not recommended to exceed the height of the skid more than 60" (1.52m).
-The height of the skids depends on the strength, weight.
+The height of the skids depends on their load capacity and weight.

-• The entire skid should be shrink-wrapped and secured with a plastic film.
+• The entire skid should be shrink-wrapped and secured with a durable plastic film.

 • Bases of pallets should be accessible for pallet jacks with a minimum clearance of 3.5".